hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

       in this file are _not_ interpolated.
 The contents of the file are read as-is.

+  * `join(delim, list)` - Joins the list with the delimiter.
+A list is only possible with splat variables from resources with a count greater than one.
+Example: `join(",", aws_instance.foo.*.id)`

   * `lookup(map, key)` - Performs a dynamic lookup into a mapping variable.